How to Prevent Software Piracy

-- Teach to employees and the public the importance of protecting person computers from unlicensed or pirated software.
+- Teach employees and the public the importance of protecting personal computers from unlicensed or pirated software.

-- You must track the amount of your software installations vs the number of licenses purchased.
+- You must track the number of your software installations vs the number of licenses purchased.

 - Perform regular software audits to protect against software piracy.

-- Offer significant discounts (like student discount)to users who might otherwise be tempted to pirate you software.
+- Offer significant discounts (like student discount)to users who might otherwise be tempted to pirate your software.

 Using open-source software (Freeware) is an effective way of preventing software piracy.
 Open-source programs are also becoming widespread on the web.
 The authors of these programs usually generate revenue from donations and contextual advertising.
+Moreover, open-source allows you to review the source code.
 Avoid buying seemingly cheap software from auction Web sites.

 The pirates will often sell the pirated software at a lower price to increase the incentive to buy it.
 Always buy software from the main developer to avoid scams.
 Be careful when browsing through P2P file-sharing Web sites.
 Premium expensive pirated software is usually distributed for free on these Web sites.